srobo/ops-manual/internal-structure/common-responsibilities.md

 * Raising any concerns with the Trustees
 * Inter-team communication
 * Documenting processes/tools
-* Ensuring a clean handover with future committees
+* Ensuring a clean handover to a new committee

 ## Holding meetings
-Each team should have regular meetings and the date and time of upcoming meetings should be displayed in the organisation calendar.
+Each team should have regular meetings and the date and time of upcoming meetings must be added to the organisation calendar.

 ## Maintaining a decision log
-All important decisions made by the committee should be logged in a document (stored in the organisation shared drive), listing the following details:
+All important decisions made by the committee must be logged in a shared document (stored in the organisation shared drive), listing the following details:
 * Date
 * Decision
 * Reasoning